jcam/aws/README.md

   values.

 Attribute Parameters
 * `aws_secret_access_key`, `aws_access_key` - passed to
   `Opscode::AWS:Ec2` to authenticate, required.
-* `tags` - a hash of key value pairs to be used as resource tags, (e.g. `{ "Name" => "foo", "Environment" => node.chef_environment
+* `tags` - a hash of key value pairs to be used as resource tags,

+  (e.g. `{ "Name" => "foo", "Environment" => node.chef_environment
   }`,) required.
 * `resource_id` - resources whose tags will be modified.
 The value may be a single ID as a string or multiple IDs in an array.
 If no `resource_id` is specified the name attribute will be used.

+  ## rds_instance.rb

+  Actions:

+  * `create` - Create (or modify) an RDS instance.
+  * `delete` - Delete an RDS instance.

+  Attribute Parameters

+  REQUIRED:

+  * `aws_secret_access_key`, `aws_access_key` - passed to
+    `Opscode::AWS:Ec2` to authenticate, required.
+  * `db_security_groups` - An array of security groups to assign to the RDS instance.

+  OPTIONAL:
+  * `db_subnet_group_name` - For VPC deployments, specifies which subnet where the RDS instance should be placed (defaults to none/not VPC).
+  * `engine` - The database engine to use (defaults to "mysql").
+  * `db_name` - If specified, this will be used to create an empty database on the new instance.
+If not specified, no database will be created.
+  * `availability_zone` - Availability Zone in which to create single-AZ instances.
+If unspecified, one will be selected automatically.
+  * `multi_az` - Create a multi-AZ RDS instance (for redundancy/failover; defaults to false).
+  * `auto_minor_version_upgrade` - Allow automatic upgrades (during maintenance periods) between minor versions of the database engine (defaults to true).
+  * `backup_retention_period` - Number of days to retain automatic backup snapshots (defaults to the Amazon default).
+  * `db_parameter_group`, `option_group_name` - Custom paramter/option group to assign to the instance (defaults to the Amazon default for the specified engine type).
+  * `engine_version` - Major database engine version to use (e.g. "5.5" for the "mysql" engine; defaults to the current Amazon default for the specified engine type).
+  * `iops` - The amount of Provisioned IOPS (input/output operations per second) to be initially allocated for the DB instance (must be an integer larger than 1000; defaults to no guaranteed IOPS).
+  * `custom` - A hash of other options that are supported by the Amazon API but may not have been implemented here.

 Usage
 =====